fluescher/cascld-kubernetes/00-docker/03 - Composing Containers .md

 Our application can persists its state to a database like redis or mysql.

-Start a redis instance in the background: `docker run -d -p 6379:6379 redis:apline`
+Start a redis instance in the background: `docker run -d -p 6379:6379 redis:alpine`

 Can you connect to this instance? `curl telnet://localhost:6379`